StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

     ```
     For additional options and best practices, see [the Helm upgrade documentation](https://helm.sh/docs/helm/helm_upgrade/).

-## Step 2: Customize the Helm chart
+## Advanced configuration

 For convenience, the TheHive Helm chart includes all required components out of the box.
-While this setup is suitable for a development environment, it's highly recommended to review and configure each dependency carefully before deploying to production.
+While this setup is suitable for a development environment, it's highly recommended to review and configure both TheHive and its dependencies before deploying to production.

 Use the following command to view all available configuration options for the TheHive Helm chart: